stephenreid321/stephenreid/app/markdown/coaching.md

 I offer an initial free half-hour exploratory call, so we can see if we are well-suited to one another.
 All being well, typically we'd then meet for an hour every other week via Zoom for an initial run of four sessions across two months.

-==My usual rate is £100/hour.== I sometimes offer reduced rates for those on low incomes (make a note in the form linked below if this is of interest to you).
+<mark>My usual rate is £100/hour.</mark> I sometimes offer reduced rates for those on low incomes (make a note in the form linked below if this is of interest to you).

 I would expect you to attend sessions on time and from a quiet place, free from distractions.
 If you need to cancel or reschedule a session, I would not charge as long as you provide at least 24 hours notice.